cncf/cnf-testbed/comparison/kubecon18-chained_nf_test/README.md

 Caveats:
 - As of 12/18 the Quad port Intel NIC is not publically available.
 It should become publically available in Q1/19.**
 - Some custom BIOS changes will be needed for Quad port Intel
-- This documentation assumes you have a [packet] account.
+- This documentation assumes you have an Equinix Metal account.

-**CNCF is not responsible for any charges on your packet.net account.
-Please verify that all servers are deleted when your testing is completed via the [Packet Portal](https://app.packet.net)**
+**CNCF is not responsible for any charges on your Equinix Metal account.
+Please verify that all servers are deleted when your testing is completed via the [Equinix Metal Console](https://console.equinix.com/)**

 ---